 This happens to me every other week or so.
 I buy celery to use as a base component of recipes, like in a soup, vegetable stock, or grain pilaf.
 Then, inevitably, I get a decent amount of limp-y celery stalks just sitting in my crisper with no real end purpose.
-I usually take that as my cue to make even more vegetable stock… But why not do something where celery gets a chance to shine a bit?
+I usually take that as my cue to make even more vegetable stock.
+But why not do something where celery gets a chance to shine a bit?
 I had some equally non-vibrant greens hanging around and knew that I needed a comforting coconut green soup with celery, lots of spices, and hearty garnishes.
-I just knew.

 I think this coconut green soup is open to plenty of interpretation.
 You could use radish/carrot tops, nettles, or ramp greens.
 Fennel instead of celery.
 Maybe purée some soaked cashews or pistachios in the mix.
 Use cashew milk or a thick homemade almond milk instead of coconut.
 And garnish it however you like to really make it your own!
-These are my favourite kind of recipes because they’re ever-adaptable and always within reach, no matter what kind of week you’re having ;) Sending a big, restorative hug out to you all. xo
+These are my favourite kind of recipes because they’re ever-adaptable and always within reach, no matter what kind of week you’re having ;)

 COCONUT GREEN SOUP WITH CELERY, KALE + GINGER RECIPE